Velocidex/velociraptor-docs/content/docs/deployment/clients/_index.md

 {{% notice note "Re-signing the repacked MSI" %}}

-While the Velociraptor binary inside the MSI is officially signed by Rapid7 LLC and is unaffected by the MSI repacking process, modifying the MSI file will invalidate its (separate) digital signature.
-For this reason we highly recommend that the MSI be re-signed by a valid code signing certificate after repacking.
+While the Velociraptor binary inside the MSI is officially signed by Rapid7 LLC and is unaffected by the MSI repacking process, we recommend that the MSI also be signed by a valid code signing certificate after repacking.

 {{% /notice %}}